Daily Deal Site Offers, A Merchant’s Perspective

 Rainy Day Funds

 Consider your long-term goals and your business’s culture and reputation that you would want to maintain when determining the amount.
 Experts advise having on hand six months’ worth of cash to keep operating business as usual.
 You may want to extend your emergency fund beyond employees’ salaries to cover 401(k) matches, bonuses and profit sharing.
 The actual size of your rainy day fund depends on your industry.
 If there is a higher risk of being sued by a customer, or if you’re in an industry that is heavily regulated by the government you’ll probably need to err on the side of caution, even if it means paying yourself less to free cash for an emergency.
-However, if you’re in a relatively low-risk business, you might be able to get by with a little less.
+However, if you’re in a relatively low-risk business and need a merchant account, you might be able to get by with a little less.
 Some businesses may be fine with three to six months of cash.

 Sunny Day Funds